 Zen’efay returned to the spot she had abandoned her heart only to find it was gone.
-Defeated, Zen’efay lay where her abandoned heart had been and began to cry.
+Defeated, and assuming it had been taken by a beast, she lay where her heart had been left and began to cry.

-Zen’efay begged Au’ku to return to her chest so that she might feel joy again, but he shook his head and told her that her lack of happiness had nothing to do with her missing heart … it was because of her loneliness that she could no longer feel joy.
+Zen’efay begged Au’ku to return to her chest so that she might feel joy again, but he shook his head and told her that her lack of feeling had nothing to do with her missing heart … it was because of her loneliness that she could no longer feel joy.
 He told her that if he returned to her as a heart, she would remain lonely, but if he stayed in this form he could give her the company she needed.

 It wasn’t long before Au’ku found he had the ability to sense coming disasters and predict good hunts; he had been blessed with prophetic magic.
 He used this magic to help his people survive the Great Platequakes; when the land shook violently and the ga’oa pits began to form from the crumbling land.

 Zen’efay not only refused Scara in her mortal life, but also refused her in death as well.
-Zen’efay rose as a harbinger to the Har’py people when she refused to follow the Animon Goddess into the afterlife.
-Zen’efay believed that Scara had abandoned her when she was lost in the wasteland: she claimed that if Scara truly was the loving Goddess she claimed to be, she would never have allowed one of her children to suffer beyond healing.
+Zen’efay rose as a harbinger to the Har’py people when she refused to follow the Animon Goddess into the afterlife and offered her a second refuge for those who had been wronged by The Goddess.

 Au’ku spoke for Zen’efay after her death.
 As he had been a part of her he could still feel what she felt; including her sadness in being separated from her people.
 He would share her wishes with his people and continue to lead them until his own death.

 It is believed that all harpies are direct descendants of Zen’efay and Au’ku, and that the mala’kala bloodline has inherited the magic of Au’ku and can speak to Zen’efay’s spirit directly.